(xx) Provisions, contingent liabilities and contingent assets

 The total expense is recognised over the vesting period, which is the period over which all of the specified vesting conditions are to be satisfied.
 At the end of each period, the entity revises its estimates of the number of options that are expected to vest based on the non-market vesting and service conditions.
 It recognises the impact of the revision to original estimates, if any, in profit or loss, with a corresponding adjustment to equity.

-The Company has created a Route Mobile Employee Welfare Trust (ESOP Trust) for implementation of the said ESOP scheme.
-The Company allots shares to the ESOP Trust.
+The Company has created a Route Mobile Employee Welfare Trust (ESOP Trust) for the implementation of the said ESOP scheme.
+The Company allots shares to ESOP Trust.
 The Company treats the ESOP trust as its extension and shares held by ESOP Trust are treated as treasury shares.

-(xxv) Treasury shares (Shares held by the ESOP Trust)
+(xxiv) Treasury shares (Shares held by the ESOP Trust)

 The Company uses the ESOP Trust as a vehicle for distributing shares to employees under the employee remuneration schemes.

 The Company treats ESOP trust as its extension and shares held by ESOP Trust are treated as treasury shares.
 Share options exercised during the reporting period are satisfied with treasury shares.
 The consideration paid for treasury shares including any directly attributable incremental cost is presented as a deduction from total equity, until they are cancelled, sold or reissued.
-When treasury shares are sold or reissued subsequently, the amount received is recognized as an increase in equity, and the resulting surplus or deficit on the transaction is transferred to/ from retained earnings.
+When treasury shares are sold or reissued subsequently, the amount received is recognised as an increase in equity, and the resulting surplus or deficit on the transaction is transferred to/from retained earnings.

 (c) Rights, preferences and restrictions attached to equity shares

-The Company has one class of equity shares having a par value of ' 10 each.
+The Company has one class of equity shares having a par value of H 10 each.
 Each holder of equity shares is entitled to one vote per share.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting, except interim dividend.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company after distribution of all preferential amounts and the distribution will be in proportion to the number of equity shares held in the Company.

 (ii) Securities premium